 - The certification body monitors its activity within the QS scheme by means of regular self-assessments, which must be conducted at least once a year.
-At least the points listed in Annex 8.4 Self-assessment checklist for certification bodies must be taken into account.
-The certification body documents the results of the self-assessment, any resulting measures and their results in writing and sends them to QS by email by 31 January of each year for the previous calendar year at the latest without being asked. - For QS-GAP Standard/Scope, the certification body also sends the reports of the accreditation or surveillance assessments (head office and, if applicable, witness audits) to QS promptly and without being asked.
+The certification body documents the results of the self-assessment, any resulting measures and their results in writing and sends them to QS by email by 31 January of each year for the previous calendar year at the latest without being asked. - For QS-GAP Standard, the certification body also sends the reports of the accreditation or surveillance assessments (head office and, if applicable, witness audits) to QS promptly and without being asked.
 This does not apply to reports or parts of reports that exclusively concern compliance with other standards.
-An employee of the QS head office or a person authorized by QS is entitled to participate in accreditation or monitoring assessments by the responsible accreditation body. - Evidence of at least 10 performed audits per calendar year for each QS-approval stage.

-- The certification body must have at least one approved auditor and releasing person each QS-approval stage. - Participation in the annual information event organised by QS. - ⇒ Annex 8.4 Self-assessment checklist for certification bodies
+An employee of the QS head office or a person authorized by QS is entitled to participate in accreditation or monitoring assessments by the responsible accreditation body. - Evidence of at least 10 performed audits per calendar year for each QS-approval stage. - The certification body must have at least one approved auditor and releasing person. - Participation in the annual information event organised by QS.